Aug 2 2025 Sat Library Greenspace Saturday, August 2, 2025 11:00am–2:00pm

 Book Donations - Reminder: we are still accepting donations of used books.
 There is a cart located outside the main library entrance where donations can be left.
 All genres are needed.
 This is one of our main routes of fundraising.
 Thank you again for supporting your community by supporting Friends of the Library !
 Thanks.

-Books Between Bites is a free program at the Decatur Public Library, sponsored by the Friends of the Library.
+Books Between Bites is a free program at the Decatur Public Library, sponsored by Friends of the Decatur Public Library

 FOL booksales are at the library 3 to 4 days a week!
 At the new Friends area on the lower level of the library.
 Every Monday from 10:30am – 2:30pm, Tuesdays from 10:30am – 2:30pm, Thursdays from 3pm – 6:30pm.
 And second & fourth Saturdays sales are from 9:30am – 12:30pm.